Black-billed capercaillie

-The black-billed capercaillie (Tetrao urogalloides), also known as eastern capercaillie, Siberian capercaillie, spotted capercaillie or (in Russian) stone capercaillie, is a large grouse species closely related to the more widespread western capercaillie.
-It is a sedentary species which breeds in the larch taiga forests of eastern Siberia as well as parts of northern Mongolia and China.
+The black-billed capercaillie (Tetrao urogalloides), also known as the eastern capercaillie, Siberian capercaillie, spotted capercaillie or (in Russian) stone capercaillie, is a large grouse species closely related to the more widespread western capercaillie.
+It is a sedentary species that breeds in the larch taiga forests of eastern Siberia as well as parts of northern Mongolia and China.
 In the far west of its distribution, the black-billed capercaillie has been known to hybridize with the western capercaillie.
-Compared to its western cousin, the Siberian capercaillie is also more adaptable to open habitat, given the larch forests it lives in are usually less dense than other taiga communities.
+Compared to its western cousin, the black-billed capercaillie is also more adaptable to open habitat, given the larch forests it lives in are usually less dense than other taiga communities.
 Thus, they tend to avoid thick coniferous forests.
+They are primarily herbivorous, feeding on twigs, buds, leaves, shoots, and berries of various plants.
+However, their diet in the warmer months includes some insects like caterpillars, larvae, ants and midges.

 Description

 A male black-billed capercaillie has an average length of about 89-97 cm and weighs 3.4-4.6 kg, with females measuring around 69-75 cm and weighing 1.7-2.2 kg.
 Their wingspan stretches approximately 75-115 cm long.
 Compared to the western capercaillie, it is slightly smaller in size with a slimmer body profile and longer neck, has a black beak (hence its name) instead of being horn-colored, and a longer, more spatulate tail.
-The eastern capercaillie has a somewhat glossy bluish-black head & neck down to a metallic turquoise breast.
+The eastern capercaillie has a somewhat glossy bluish-black head and neck down to a metallic turquoise breast.
 Distinct white markings at the tips of its upper and undertail coverts, as well as the wing coverts and flanks, give this grouse the nickname 'spotted capercaillie'.
-The female is similar to that of its western counterpart, except that its plumage is grayer overall with more heavily scaled underparts, lacks a solid rufous chest unlike the wood grouse, and has noticeably larger white spots on its wing and tail coverts.
+The female is similar to that of its western counterpart, except that its plumage is grayer overall with more heavily scaled underparts, lacks a solid rufous chest unlike the western capercaillie, and has noticeably larger white spots on its wing and tail coverts.